sherifhazem/elite/README.md

 - All administrative routes continue to enforce `is_admin=True` validation through the existing `admin_required` decorator.
 - Chart rendering relies exclusively on Chart.js delivered via CDN, with custom styling in `app/static/css/reports.css`.
 - PDF exports are produced through ReportLab with on-demand generation—no historical snapshots are persisted.

+## Known Limitations / Redirects

+- Historic links to `/portal/home` and `/admin/dashboard` now redirect to their canonical destinations to prevent `404` responses.
+- Registration flows continue to depend on the JSON APIs for account creation; browser forms fall back to the same logic to avoid drift.
+- This refresh did not change the database schema or SQLAlchemy models.

+## Manual Quick Tests

+Run these smoke checks after deploying or touching the registration flows:

+1. Visit `/register/select` and confirm the member/company options point to the correct endpoints.
+2. Complete `/register/member` and verify the welcome email + notification triggers run.
+3. Complete `/register/company` and verify the owner account + welcome flows run.
+4. Open `/portal/home` and confirm it redirects to the live portal home view without errors.
+5. Open `/admin/dashboard` and confirm it redirects to the admin landing page without errors.
+6. Traverse the main navigation templates and confirm `url_for` is used for dynamic links.